Pedigree Link |

 Birth | 25 January 1745 | Richard Eales was born on 25 January 1745 in Towcester, Northamptonshire, England (Kingdom of Great Britain), EuropeG. |

 Death | after 1745 | He died after 1745 in Towcester, Northamptonshire, England (Kingdom of Great Britain), EuropeG.
-The cause of his death (sadly, as an infant in their 1st year) in the year of 1745 is not known-surviving in 1745 as an infant was difficult & it occurred in England of the Kingdom of Great Britain (location not known; used birth place) |
+The cause of his death (sadly, as an infant in their 1st year) in the year of 1745 is not known-surviving in 1745 as an infant was difficult & it occurred in the Kingdom of Great Britain (location not known; used birth place) |

 Person Source | Richard Eales had person sources.1 |